plum-tech/mimir-website/README.md

 Ensure you've installed docker on your machine.

-Run the following command to build a docker image with a sepcific tag.
+Run the following command to build a docker image with a specific tag.

 ```bash
 docker build . --platform=linux/amd64 -t cr.liplum.net/mimir/website:<tag>